“Jesse James (partly) turned to crime as a means of exacting revenge on all things Yankee”

 Shortly after arriving in California on August 1, 1850, the Reverend contracted a fever, as a result of drinking contaminated water.
 On August 18, 1850, the minister died of cholera at a Placerville, California gold camp and was buried in an unmarked grave.

 Years later Jesse would go in search of his father’s resting place but was unsuccessful.
 Zerelda inherited the farm which she continued to own until her own death years later.
 But for the moment she was a widow, left with three young children.
 Frank, the oldest one was seven years old when his father died.

-Zerelda married a second time to man named Benjaman Simms, a neighboring farmer on September 10, 1852.
+Zerelda married a second time to a man named Benjamin Simms, a neighboring farmer on September 10, 1852.
 The marriage proved to be an unhappy one, mainly because of Simms’ behavior towards the two boys.
 His lack of affection for them and his use of corporal punishment which Zerelda did not approve of, resulted in the failure of the marriage.
-Zee was a woman of strong opinions who fiercely guarded her sons from criticism.
-After a series of arguments between the couple Zerelda started procedures for a divorce, an unusual move for the time.
-This didn’t prove necessary since Simms was killed on January 2, 1854 in a horse accident.
+Zee was a woman of strong opinions who fiercely guarded her sons against criticism.
+After a series of arguments between the couple, Zerelda started procedures for a divorce, an unusual move for the time.
+This didn’t prove necessary since Simms was killed on January 2, 1854, in a horse accident.

 A third marriage to Dr. Archie Reuben Samuel took place in 1855.
 The physician was well-to-do, docile, and allowed his wife to make the important family decisions.
 When it came to the children, Zee made all the decisions.
 Dr. Samuels purchased additional adjoining property and the James’ holdings grew.
 The family purchased slaves to help them in the running of the farm.